antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

 RabbitMQ client and exchange configuration sections are not specified in this example, but covered [here](rabbit-configuration.md) and [here](exchange-configuration.md).

-`IMessageHandler` implementation will "listen" for messages by specified routing key, or a collection of routing keys.
-If it is necessary you can also register multiple message handler at once.
+`IMessageHandler` implementation will "listen" for messages by the specified routing key, or a collection of routing keys.
+If it is necessary, you can also register multiple message handler at once.

 ```c#
 services.AddRabbitMqClient(clientConfiguration)
     .AddExchange("ExchangeName", isConsuming: true, exchangeConfiguration)